detsutut/ama-bot/README.md

 Python is one the trending programming languages to build and run Natural Language Processing pipelines.
 However, while programming a simple GUI framework is not much of a difficult task in Python, building a modern and nice interface can be a real nightmare, involving heavy external libraries and steep learning curves.

 This projects aims to provide a simple environment to showcase Huggingface NLP Models internally with modern and well-designed user interfaces.
-By binding Python with HTML, CSS and Javascript with Eel, this environment can be easily extended by those who are familiar with web design to build amazing web application within a few hours, with almost no additional effort.
+By binding Python with HTML, CSS and Javascript with [Eel](https://github.com/ChrisKnott/Eel) (a little Python library for making simple Electron-like apps), this environment can be easily extended by those who are familiar with web design to build amazing web application within a few hours, with almost no additional effort.

 With this aim in mind, I decided to implement a Qustion-Answering (QA) bot, called "Ask Me Anything (AMA) Bot" and based on [Deepset's RoBERTa implementation](https://huggingface.co/deepset/roberta-base-squad2) , hosted on Huggingface and trained on SQuAD 2.0 for extractive QA.